raywoo32/readSIF/README.md

 # readSIF

 A simple Node JS to load an exisiting database with a .sif file.
-Database definition can be seen
-[here] (https://github.com/VinLau/BAR-interactions-database) and in test_dump.sql
+* Database definition can be seen [here](https://github.com/VinLau/BAR-interactions-database) and in test_dump.sql
-.sif definition can be seen in sifDefinition.sif
+* .sif definition can be seen in sifDefinition.sif

-If one operations fails with a rejected promise, no updates from the .sif will be uploaded to the database.
+Note:: If one item in the .sif file cannot be uploaded, no item from the .sif will be uploaded

 ## Getting Started